lbroudoux/techlab-hospital/fis20/README.md

 ## Installation

+*20-Oct-2017 update* This implementation has been completed with the support of distributed tracing through Open Tracing / Jaeger additions.
+If you're interested, just check the [documentation](https://github.com/lbroudoux/techlab-hospital/blob/master/fis20/README-TRACING.md).

 *23-Aug-2017 update* We've complete this implementation with the addition of Application metrics monitoring using Hawkular OpenShift Agent.
-If your interested, just check the [documentation](https://github.com/lbroudoux/techlab-hospital/blob/master/fis20/README-HOSA.md).
+If you're interested, just check the [documentation](https://github.com/lbroudoux/techlab-hospital/blob/master/fis20/README-HOSA.md).

 ### Pre-requisites